Falkner–Skan boundary layer

-In fluid dynamics, the Falkner–Skan boundary layer (named after V. M. Falkner and Sylvia W. Skan) describes the steady two-dimensional laminar boundary layer that forms on a wedge, i.e. flows in which the plate is not parallel to the flow.
+In fluid dynamics, the Falkner–Skan boundary layer (named after Victor Montague Falkner and Sylvia W. Skan) describes the steady two-dimensional laminar boundary layer that forms on a wedge, i.e. flows in which the plate is not parallel to the flow.
 It is also representative of flow on a flat plate with an imposed pressure gradient along the plate length, a situation often encountered in wind tunnel flow.
 It is a generalization of the flat plate Blasius boundary layer in which the pressure gradient along the plate is zero.